 Submission of Business Items for 2023

-The Committee on Constitution, Bylaws, and Rules (CCBR) is now accepting submissions of limited business for consideration at the 2023 Representative Assembly.
-All items must be submitted using this electronic link.
-The following can be submitted at this time:
+The Committee on Constitution, Bylaws, and Rules (CCBR) is accepting electronic submissions of business items for consideration by the 2023 Representative Assembly.
+To submit an item, please click the link above.

 Questions can be directed to the NEA Committee on Constitution, Bylaws, and Rules.